 The Great Green Wall Status Report

-A big data collaboration between Yale Center for Ecosystems in Architecture (Yale CEA) and the UN Convention to Combat Desertification (UNCCD)
+A big data collaboration between Yale CEA and the UNCCD

 Today’s world is inundated with streams of data, but decision-makers and designers of complex projects often still lack timely access to critical or trustworthy information for real-time situational analysis.
 Yale CEA is collaborating with UNCCD to use big data analytics to support the countries in Africa’s Sahel region seeking to address complex social, political and environmental challenges through the regional Great Green Wall (GGW) Initiative.
 The African-led initiative aims to transform the lives of 100 million of the poorest people on Earth.